chapmanu/fragmentions/README.md

 ### Browser support

 The fragmention polyfill has been successfully tested in desktop Chrome, Firefox, Safari, Opera, and Internet Explorer, as well as Firefox on Android and Safari on iOS.
-Legacy Internet Explorer 8 is also supported, but marked as deprecated.
+Legacy Internet Explorer browsers (6-8) are also supported, but marked as deprecated.

 <small>Notes: The script is less than 500 bytes when uglified and gzipped.
 If existing fragmention support is detected on the location object, the polyfill is ignored.
 To work around an issue with Firefox decoding location hash, location href is used to interpret fragmentions instead.
 To work around various issues with old IE, light hacking ensues.</small>